Your browser doesn't support javascript.

 RESUMEN

-Pediatric B-cell precursor (BCP) lymphoblastic malignancies are neoplasms with manifestation either in bone marrow/blood (BCP acute lymphoblastic leukemia, BCP-ALL) or less common in extramedullary tissue (BCP lymphoblastic lymphoma, BCP-LBL).
-Although both presentations are similar in morphology and immunophenotype, molecular studies are virtually restricted to BCP-ALL so far.
-The lack of molecular studies on BCP-LBL is due to its rarity and the restriction to small, mostly formalin-fixed paraffin embedded (FFPE) tissues.
-Here we present the first comprehensive mutational and transcriptional analysis of what we consider the largest BCP-LBL cohort described to date (n=97).
-Whole exome sequencing indicates a mutational spectrum of BCP-LBL strikingly similar to that found in BCP-ALL.
+ABSTRACT: Pediatric B-cell precursor (BCP) lymphoblastic malignancies are neoplasms with manifestation either in the bone marrow or blood (BCP acute lymphoblastic leukemia [BCP-ALL]) or are less common in extramedullary tissue (BCP lymphoblastic lymphoma [BCP-LBL]).
+Although both presentations are similar in morphology and immunophenotype, molecular studies have been virtually restricted to BCP-ALL so far.
+The lack of molecular studies on BCP-LBL is due to its rarity and restriction on small, mostly formalin-fixed paraffin-embedded (FFPE) tissues.
+Here, to our knowledge, we present the first comprehensive mutational and transcriptional analysis of what we consider the largest BCP-LBL cohort described to date (n = 97).
+Whole-exome sequencing indicated a mutational spectrum of BCP-LBL, strikingly similar to that found in BCP-ALL.
 However, epigenetic modifiers were more frequently mutated in BCP-LBL, whereas BCP-ALL was more frequently affected by mutation in genes involved in B-cell development.
-Integrating copy number alterations, somatic mutations and gene expression by RNA-sequencing revealed that virtually all molecular subtypes originally defined in BCP-ALL are present in BCP-LBL too, with only 7% of lymphomas that were not assigned to a subtype.
+Integrating copy number alterations, somatic mutations, and gene expression by RNA sequencing revealed that virtually all molecular subtypes originally defined in BCP-ALL are present in BCP-LBL, with only 7% of lymphomas that were not assigned to a subtype.
 Similar to BCP-ALL, the most frequent subtypes of BCP-LBL were high hyperdiploidy and ETV6::RUNX1.
-Tyrosine kinase/cytokine-receptor rearrangements were detected in 7% of BCP-LBL.
-These results indicate that genetic subtypes can be identified in BCP-LBL using next-generation sequencing, even on FFPE tissue, and may be relevant to guide treatment.
+Tyrosine kinase/cytokine receptor rearrangements were detected in 7% of BCP-LBL.
+These results indicate that genetic subtypes can be identified in BCP-LBL using next-generation sequencing, even in FFPE tissue, and may be relevant to guide treatment.

 2.